Azobenzene reductase

-The 3 substrates of this enzyme are N,N-dimethyl-1,4-phenylenediamine, aniline, and nicotinamide adenine dinucleotide phosphate ion, whereas its 3 products are 4-(dimethylamino)azobenzene, nicotinamide adenine dinucleotide phosphate, and hydrogen ion.
+The substrates of this enzyme are trans-4-(dimethylamino)azobenzene, two equivalents of reduced nicotinamide adenine dinucleotide phosphate (NADPH), and two protons.
+Its products are aniline, N,N-dimethylphenylenediamine, and oxidised NADP^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on other nitrogenous compounds as donors with NAD+ or NADP+ as acceptor.

 Mechanism

 The reaction catalyzed by this enzyme proceeds via a ping-pong mechanism by using 2 equivalents of NAD(P)H to reduce one equivalent of the azo compound substrate (for example methyl red where Ar = p-dimethylaniline and Ar' = o-benzoic acid) into two equivalents of aniline product: